 Working in a conflict setting is particularly challenging.
-We prioritize areas in Yemen that are experiencing hardship and are difficult to access due to geography and security.
+We prioritise areas in Yemen that are experiencing hardship and are difficult to access due to geography and security.
 We decided to work with trusted locals in these areas to ensure access.
 We also purchase locally to save on transportation cost, avoid check points, and support local economies.

 Where do you see your work going next?

 Our work started with distribution of food baskets.
 We now cover a wide range of areas including education, water, medicine, income generation, orphans’ financial support, and COVID-19 response.
 Our next new initiatives include psychological counselling, especially for children, and working with youth on acceptance of the other based on Islamic teaching.
 Once the war is over, we hope to support the reconstruction phase, especially in the fields of health and education.

 Why is this work so important to you?